geoffgould.net

 It (noun)

 The first "girl" I ever dated.
 Years after stamping on my heart, It sought to re-befriend me, in hopes of using me to insert itself into my then close circle of friends.
-Luring me again with its siren song of promises that it broke faster than a Cancer, I mistakenly allowed It entry back into my life, at which time it created havoc, pain and suffering amongst my friends with evil unrivaled even when It had dated me.
+Luring me again with its siren song of promises that it broke faster than a Cancer (or a Democrat...), I mistakenly allowed It entry back into my life, at which time it created havoc, pain and suffering amongst my friends with evil unrivaled even when It had dated me.
 This is a sociopathic female of such loathesome, underhanded treachery that it has become tradition for me not even to speak its alliterative name.
 While having managed to marry (so no longer alliterative), and more frighteningly, spawn, I feel I need not dignify this low creature by naming it aloud.
 This habit is based on disgust on having learned this creature's vile true nature.
 This is not to be confused with Lord Voldemort, whose name out of fear is not spoken.

 [Further] Irony: If this creature recognizes itself and "complains," then it admits as true and correct the above definition.